m4nuC/carouselThis/readme.md

 #carouselThis Jquery Plugin

-Carousel Plugin that focus on ease of use and performance.
+Carousel / Slider Plugin that focuses on ease of use and performance.
+Very light weight with 0 DOM heavy lifting after initialization of the plugin.

 ##Usage